SchubertP/sbmlxdf/docs/tutorial.rst

 -----------------------------------------------

 Continuing from above.
-Though we successfully created a SBML model from a spreadsheet document, we have not checked if this model acutally complies fully to SBML specifications.
-To improve model quality it is recommended to first validate the model and only after successful validation create the SBML file.
+Though we successfully created a SBML model from a spreadsheet document, we have not checked if this model actually complies fully to SBML specifications.
+To improve model quality, it is recommended to first validate the model and only after successful validation create the SBML file.

 **libSBML**, the API used in the background to access SBML data structures,